vr konzert

 The snippets from other VR concerts don’t look any more promising.
 Although there are sometimes more or less perspectives, the quality of image and sound is not what I would have hoped for a VR concert.

-That’s also the reason why I wouldn’t even think of paying for another VR concert in the app.
-After all, they actually cost quite a bit of money – ten euros on average.
-Of course, this is cheaper than most real concerts and also shows how something like this can become interesting for bands and artists in the long term.
+Of course, this one event is cheaper than most real life such concerts and also shows how something like this can become interesting for bands and artists in the long term.
 But it still feels like it needs a few more years.

 That’s all a VR concert has to offer?
 Not quite yet!